As a delegate, you receive a notification if the system has found any new items in the past two weeks for the researcher to verify or deposit:

 Log in with your campus credentials at oapolicy.universityofcalifornia.edu

-If you are a campus/LBL joint appointee, first try using your campus account to log in.
-If that does not work, try using your LBL account to log in.
+If you affiliated with a UC campus and the Berkeley Lab, first try using your campus account to log in.
+If that does not work, refresh your browser, then try using your LBL account to log in.

 You will be directed to the researcher’s Homepage.
 The actions available will be displayed at the top in list or carousel format (depending on their preferences):